Quantifying the stellar ages of dynamically separated bulges and disks of CALIFA spiral galaxies: Discussion

 In the top and right panels of Fig.~\ref{fig13}, we compare the marginalised distributions of the bulge mass and the bulge ages with those from \citet{Costantin2022}.
-They found a bimodal distribution of the bulge stellar age in their sample, and defined the bulges formed at redshift $z>3$ ($t>11.7$ Gyr) as the “first-wave bulges” and the bulges formed after $z<3$ as the “second-wave bulges”.
-They claim that the first-wave bulges build up fast in the early Universe through dissipative processes, probably evolving to the well-known $z\sim2$ ($t\sim10.5$ Gyr) red nuggets, while the second-wave bulges form at $z=1$-2 ($t=7.9$-10.5 Gyr), and both types of bulges tend to acquire their disks by $z\sim0.5$ ($t\sim5.2$ Gyr).
-The bulges in our spiral galaxies have mass and age distributions similar to the second-wave bulges, except that there are more low-mass bulges in our sample, which is likely caused by the selection bias, and the bulge ages of our spiral galaxies are older than the second-wave bulges, which is likely caused by the reason we explained when introducing Fig.~\ref{fig12}.
-However, we do not have spiral galaxies with bulges corresponding to the first-wave bulges.
-Instead, the bulges in our early-type galaxies have similar distributions to the first-wave bulges, in both distributions of bulge mass and ages.
+They found a bimodal distribution of the bulge stellar age in their sample, and defined the bulges formed at redshift $z>3$ ($t>11.7$ Gyr) as the first-wave bulges and the bulges formed after $z<3$ as the second-wave bulges.
+They claimed that the first-wave bulges built up fast in the early Universe through dissipative processes, probably evolving to the well-known $z\sim2$ ($t\sim10.5$ Gyr) red nuggets, while the second-wave bulges form at $z=1$-2 ($t=7.9$-10.5 Gyr), and both types of bulges tend to acquire their disks by $z\sim0.5$ ($t\sim5.2$ Gyr).
+The mass and age distributions in the bulges of our spiral galaxies are similar to the second-wave bulges, except that there are more low-mass bulges in our sample, which is likely caused by the selection bias, and the bulge ages of our spiral galaxies are older than the second-wave bulges, which is likely due to the reason we explained when introducing Fig.~\ref{fig12}.
+However, we lack spiral galaxies with bulges corresponding to the first-wave bulges.
+Instead, distributions of the the bulges in our early-type galaxies are similar to those of the first-wave bulges in both bulge mass and ages.
 This indicates that the bulges in local early-type galaxies may have the same origin as the first-wave bulges in massive spiral galaxies at higher redshift.
-Firstly, a spiral galaxy containing a first-wave bulge at high redshift may quench later and become a nowadays early-type galaxy.
-Secondly, if a first-wave bulge formed in the early Universe does not acquire a disk, it could also become an nowadays early-type galaxy.\\
+Firstly, a spiral galaxy containing a first-wave bulge at high redshift may quench later and become a present-day early-type galaxy.
+Secondly, if a first-wave bulge formed in the early Universe does not acquire a disk, it could also become a present-day early-type galaxy.\\